kxie95/kxie95.github.io/_posts/2018-02-09-refactoring-book-notes-pt6.md

 **Replace Method with Method Object**
 * What: Long method that uses local variables in a way that you can't extract out methods.
 * Fix: Turn method into an object with the local variables as fields.

+**Introduce Local Extension**
+* What: A server class you are using needs several additional methods, byt you can't modify the class.
+* Fix: Create a new class that contains these extra methods.
+Make this extension class a subclass or a wrapper of the original.

+**Encapsulate Collection**
+* What: A method returns a collection.
+* Fix: Make it return a read-only view and provide add/remove methods.
+* Why: Should not allow the collection to be returned because that allows the client to manipulate it however they want.
+It reveals too much about the internal structure of the class and how it holds its data.